 The monthly pages and weekly pages follow and each month in the colorful layout has a different color theme.
 They are simple but still pretty.

-One thing people didn’t like a couple of years ago was that the tab pages didn’t open to the monthly view instead of the monthly intentions page.
-Last year it opened to the monthly intentions page and people weren’t happy.
+One thing people didn’t like a couple of years ago was that the tab pages didn’t open to the monthly view and instead opened to the monthly intentions page.
 Thankfully they listened to this feedback and updated it last year and have kept it like this for 2022.

 With the vertical layout, which is what I picked, you get three boxes and a few lines for each day.
 This is basically the same as what I’ve seen in the past years as well.

 I like to use one box for a to-do list, one of the boxes for any events that day, and one for my work to-do list.
 I love that they aren’t labeled so it’s easy to use the boxes for whatever you want.